MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-session-action.md

 ## Set session context

-This action creates a variable in the session context.
-This is useful when you want to create your own session variables for validating conditions or tracking the navigation of the agent through the agent scripts.
+Creates a variable in the session context.
+Use the action to create your own session variables to validate conditions or track how agents navigate through agent scripts.

    | Field | Description |
    |-----------------|-----------------------------|